 Okay.
 Instead of finding your favorite lesson from the last year, or decade, this time we are going to start from scratch.
 For this post, I will be walking you through how I created the resource "Assessment for the Short Story Rogue Wave by Theodore Taylor.
 I created this because the story was

-still makes Suzanne and I money!
+A quickly created product that still makes Suzanne and I money! |

 required for our grade level this year in my district, and we did not like the assessment that was provided for us.
 So, looking at the TEKS (Texas's standards), and deciding on what we were focusing our assessment on, I created this assessment.
 Let's pretend that you are creating a similar assessment.